Nextpeer/Nextpeer-libgdx/README.md

 	}

 <a id="AndroidSpecific"></a>
-##Android Specific Integration
+## Android-Specific Integration

 Navigate to the `superjumper-android` project's `SuperJumperAndroid.java` class.
 We will need to pass the `AndroidTournaments` instance to the `SuperJumper` game constructor.
 We will also need to handle the use case of pressing on the back button while in tournament mode (so the other active players will know that the player has forfeit the game).
-Expend the `SuperJumperAndroid.java` class with the following code:
+Expand the `SuperJumperAndroid.java` class with the following code:

 	    private AndroidTournaments mTournaments = null;